The type of birth control you use can affect the frequency and severity of your migraine episodes.

 There are many types of birth control available.
 Some include hormones, and others don’t.

-Selecting a birth control method is a personal decision, one that should take into account not only your health but your lifestyle and reproductive needs too.
+Selecting a birth control method is a personal decision, one that should take into account your health, lifestyle, and reproductive needs.

 Hormonal contraceptive methods include:

 - oral contraceptives (commonly called the birth control pill or “the pill”)